LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 the general case — access in constant time.

-Event-support can be turned off on a per-object (or per-category) basis using the :ref:`events/1 <programming_flags>` compiler flag.
+Event-support can be turned off on a per-object (or per-category) basis using the :ref:`events <flag_events>` compiler flag.
 With event-support turned off, Logtalk uses optimized code for processing message sending calls that skips the checking of monitored events, resulting in a small but measurable performance improvement.

 .. _events_semantics: